 Noisy and erratic tuning is sometimes caused by a poor connection between a tuning-condenser rotor and ground.
 It is especially common in portables where the condenser has been mounted on rubber to absorb vibrations.
-A short piece of tinned braid soldered between the condenser frame and chassis cures it.-FRANK TOBIN.
+A short piece of timed braid soldered between the condenser frame and chassis cures it.-Frank Tobin.